Coldcard/firmware/docs/nfc-on-coldcard.md

 When the Coldcard has signed and finalized a transaction, it can share it in this format.
 Typically the user will want to broadcast this new transaction on the Bitcoin P2P network.

+# Examples

+This section will include a number of examples, with analysis of the content.

+- __comming soon__